MiroGasparek/DeepLearningCoursework/README.md

 # N-HPatches Baseline Code

-This repository contains the baseline code for the Deep Learning Coursework Project (EE3-25).
+This repository contains the code for the Coursework Project realized in the Spring term of academic year 2018/2019 in the class EE3-25: Deep Learning.

-The project aims to create a learned descriptor that is able to perform matching, verification and retrieval tasks successfully on N-HPatches.
-N-HPatches is a noisy version of [HPatches](https://github.com/hpatches) dataset.
+The project aimed to create a learned descriptor that is able to perform matching, verification and retrieval tasks successfully on N-HPatches.
+N-HPatches is a noisy version of HPatches dataset.

-We will keep updating the repository, with more detailed explanations and improved code.
-Please, be aware of the version you are using and keep track of future changes.
+The architecture of the baseline network was provided by the course instructors, while the final network architecture, parameter tuning, and optimization was done by myself.
+The modified baseline code can be found in `Baseline_code_final.ipynb`, while the final code can be found in `Improved_code_final.ipynb`.
+Finally, the final report that summarizes the results is in `Final_report.pdf`.

 <br />

 ## HPatches Dataset